nrfconnect/sdk-nrf/samples/nrf5340/netboot/README.rst

 The network core bootloader sample protects the flash memory areas allocated to both itself and the application running on the network core.

 You must use this sample as a child image of a :ref:`multi-image <ug_multi_image>` build, where MCUboot is enabled and there is a network core application.
-MCUboot verifies and shares with the network core bootloader any new network core application image received through a device firmware update (DFU) transport layer, like a serial or a Bluetooth LE connection.
+MCUboot verifies and shares with the network core bootloader any new network core application image received through a device firmware update (DFU) transport layer, like a serial or a Bluetooth® LE connection.
 For this reason, without MCUboot, this sample does nothing other than launching directly the application.

 During the boot process, the network core bootloader sample and MCUboot interact as follows: